wp-plugins/woo-poly-integration/readme.txt

 == Screenshots ==

-1. Adding and translating products from the same interface you love
+1. Add and translate products from the same interface you love
+2. Products meta is synced , no need to do anything by your own
-2. Orders can capture the user language
+3. Orders uses the customer chosen language
+4. Orders language can be changed
+5. Get reports in specific language and combine reports for all langauges

 == Changelog ==

+= 0.20 =
+* Added the ability to sync total_sales when stock value is changed
+* Added the ability to combine product report with its translation
+* Added the ability to combine category report with its translation
+* Fixed database error in sales_be_category reports
+* Fixed Orders Interface to use the current user language instead of the order language

 = 0.19 =
 * Added the ability to set the write permalinks that can work with polylang if the default woocomerce permalinks are used